Hillview Reservoir

-The reservoir itself has a maximum capacity of 900 million US gallons (3,400,000 m³), and water from the reservoir is sent through New York City Water Tunnels No. 1 and No. 2.
-New York City Water Tunnel No. 3, which is still under construction, is planned to take water from the Kensico Reservoir, and immediately send it into the Hillview Reservoir, and then into the rest of New York City.
+The reservoir itself has a maximum capacity of 900 million US gallons (3,400,000 m3), and water from the reservoir is sent through New York City Water Tunnels No. 1 and No. 2.
+The plan for the New York City Water Tunnel No. 3 is to move water from the Kensico Reservoir, and send it directly into the Hillview Reservoir, and then into the rest of New York City.
 The reservoir itself does not impound a river, and is held up by walls on all sides.

+On September 23, 1950, a seaplane that had encountered engine trouble attempted an emergency landing in the reservoir but instead crashed into Kimball Avenue.
+A month later, another seaplane made a successful emergency landing in the reservoir.

 In 1993, city officials considered building a concrete cover over the reservoir to prevent excrement from seagulls contaminating the water with bacteria and viruses.

 In March 2019, the New York City Department of Environmental Protection (DEP) made an agreement with the United States Environmental Protection Agency (EPA) to cover the reservoir by 2049 to comply with the Safe Drinking Water Act.
 They also agreed to enhance efforts to manage wildlife at the reservoir in the meantime, eliminating cliff swallow nests and capturing or killing waterfowl.